davidbernat/Home/README.md

   NOTE: https://docs.docker.com/engine/security/#docker-daemon-attack-surface [very advanced; understand this and you are a hireable system operator]

+  6. create `/home/$USER/_server/` to store files in one convenient location - as you build applications, and in some cases deploy standard applications (e.g. ownCloud), it will be convenient to keep their configurations and input output data files in one coordinated location on your new machine. every username has what is referred to as its home directory at `/home/$USER/` and so we create the `/home/$USER/_server/` directory to store these aforementioned files; in computer terminology `_`, the underscore, means "private", as in "only the machine or administrator should ever really need to be in here", and `__`, the double underscore (not used here), means "internal" to imply that only the machine within that directory itself should ever need to access that information. when we deploy ownCloud we will use its docker-compose file instead of the `docker run` command, and we will hold that docker-compose file in `/home/$USER/_server/owncloud-docker-server/` to store whatever we need and much of whatever that server application produces for itself.

 - [ ] communicate between machines on your local area network - machines communicate through the local router, which assigns the local IP address of each machine; and each machine is usually by default configured to disallow all local inbound Internet traffic, and even then usually only previously specified (whitelisted) traffic is allowed, i.e., to a specific